pjc0247/remote-component-testbed/README.md

 A simple Proof-of-Concept project that fetches React component from network and renders it.

+* RemoteComponent is able to communicate between other (App)components using `props` or `Context` since it's basically pure react workflow.

 ```tsx
 import { RemoteComponent } from './RemoteComponent';